 We derive revenues from memberships to our research products and services, performing advisory services and consulting projects and hosting events.
 We offer contracts for our research products that are typically renewable annually and payable in advance.
 Research revenues are recognized as revenue ratably over the term of the contract.
 Accordingly, a substantial portion of our billings are initially recorded as deferred revenue.
 Clients purchase advisory services independently and/or to supplement their memberships to our research.
-Billings attributable to advisory services and consulting projects are initially recorded as deferred revenue.
-Advisory service revenues are recognized when the customer receives the agreed upon deliverable.
-Consulting project revenues, which generally are short-term in nature and based upon fixed-fee agreements, are recognized as the services are provided.
-Event billings are also initially recorded as deferred revenue and are recognized as revenue upon completion of each event.
+Billings attributable to advisory services and consulting project revenues, which generally are short-term in nature and based upon fixed-fee agreements, are recognized as the services are provided.
+Event billings are also initially recorded as deferred revenue upon completion of each event.

 Our primary operating expenses consist of cost of services and fulfillment, selling and marketing expenses and general and administrative expenses.
 Cost of services and fulfillment represents the costs associated with the production and delivery of our products and services, including salaries, bonuses, employee benefits and stock-based compensation expense for research personnel and all associated editorial, travel, and support services.
-Selling and marketing expenses include salaries, sales commissions, bonuses, employee benefits, stock-based compensation expense, travel expenses, promotional costs and other costs incurred in marketing and selling our products and services.
+Selling and marketing expenses include salaries, sales commissions, bonuses, employee benefits, stock-based compensation expense, travel expenses, promotional costs and other costs incrude in marketing and selling our products and services.
 General and administrative expenses include the costs of the technology, operations, finance, and human resources groups and our other administrative functions, including salaries, bonuses, employee benefits, and stock-based compensation expense.
 Overhead costs such as facilities are allocated to these categories according to the number of employees in each group.